 Other tidbits:

-Wearing a t-shirt and shorts in Har Nof, I learned I had to walk through a wedding hall to pick up my phone since the front door had a chain around it.
+Most awkward situation of my life: Wearing a t-shirt and shorts in Har Nof, I learned I had to walk through a wedding hall to pick up my phone since the front door had a chain around it.
 I was unaware that a wedding was going on, so I basically got looked at like I was on a walk of shame while entering and exiting the phone store.

-The relative with whom I was staying was unable to help me pick up my phone, so her significant other drove me to Har Nof in her place.
+An Act of War: The relative with whom I was staying was unable to help me pick up my phone, so her significant other drove me to Har Nof in her place.
 He took me to get the most amazing pita ever: the Jerusalem, which has chicken, turkey, shwarma, and lamb.
 I know, right?
 But anyways, he also told me about his son's experience as part of the Mifgash (encounter) for Birthright.
 Reportedly, some "extracurricular" activities were going on between the Israeli soldiers and the American college students and, HAFTA-AH!
 (SURPRISE!-you just got your second piece of Hebrew vocabulary in ONE paragraph), an Israeli soldier got swine flu.
 Is this considered an act of biological warfare?
 I'll go with no, but seriously, scientists, we need to get this shit under control.

 I'm signing off for now, but I'll try to get back on here tomorrow.
 I start class on Thursday, but there is mandatory orientation tomorrow.